grange85/everythings-swirling/_posts/2025-01-31-hitch-37-stage-fright-1950.md

 {% ahfowvideo "9jFVTOJ7mvc" "Shoot a lovely duck and win a lovely prize" %}

+... oh, and Hitchcock of course, some lovely Hitch moments!

  - Source: DVD
  - Rating: 8/10
  - Hitchcock Zone: [Stage Fright (1950)](https://the.hitchcock.zone/wiki/Stage_Fright_(1950))